associatedpress/harvester/docs/first_project.md

 you enter a name, Harvester will look up the most current data on that Pokemon and render the rest of the form with the current data pre-populated.

-Now updating the caught status of Goldeen is easy!
+Now updating the caught status of Goldeen is much easier!

 #### Encouraging index uniformity with a creatable select